MudOnTire/antd-pro-page-tabs/README.md

 * If all tabs are closed, page of root route `'/'` will be opened

-* With right-click context menus to 1. close target tab; 2. close tabs to the right; 3. close all tabs.
+* With right-click context menus to: 1. close target tab; 2. close tabs to the right; 3. close all tabs.

+* I18n support

 # Requirements